cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ### Monitor Responses

 In the Approvals view, you can monitor responses to your invites.
 The Approvals view shows trusted parties that have approved and/or rejected invites.
-You can access the Approvals view by clicking:
+You can access the Approvals view by clicking the Approval icon:

 ![Button Approve](/doc-images/button-approve.png)